kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/02 - Who “discovered” fire and can it be owned.md

 Oh god, but the ***US supreme court* DEFINITELY CARES**.

-And you can’t copyright fire, it’s a fact, and idea, a process, a system, and a method of operation at the same time — everything that can’t be
+And you can’t copyright fire, it’s a fact, and idea, a process, a system, and a method of operation at the same time — everything that can’t be copyrighted.
+Copyright is for creative work, not scientific discovery